Cash App Stocks Rating: Cash App Investing Rating

 Cash App Service Rating

-Individual Retirement Accounts: As already mentioned, the individual taxable account is the only option right now at Cash App.
+Individual Retirement Accounts: Only individual taxable accounts are available at Cash App.

 Recommendations

-Small Accounts: The minimum order size at Cash App is $1.
-Auto purchases have a $10 minimum.
+Small Accounts: The smallest order you can make at Cash App is $1.
+Automatic purchases require at least $10.

-Retirement Planning & Long-Term Investing: Cash App would be a rather awful investment firm for long-term investing.
-Besides the lack of IRAs, the brokerage firm has no annuities, lifecycle mutual funds, financial planning, or bond ladders.
-These and much more can be found at Charles Schwab.
+Retirement Planning & Long-Term Investing: Cash App is a poor choice for long-term investing.
+There are no IRAs, annuities, lifecycle funds, financial planning, or bond ladders.
+You’ll find these at Charles Schwab.

-Beginners: Although Cash App tries to simplify investing, we think novices would be better off with a managed account with a firm like Acorns.
+Beginners: Even though Cash App is simple, beginners are better off with a managed account at a firm like Acorns.

 Cash App Invest Final Judgement